shaikhafzaal2/shaikhafzaa2/README.md

 - 👋 Hi, I’m @shaikhafzaa2
 - 👀 I’m interested in Web and App Development
-- 🌱 I’m currently learning App Dev Using flutter
+- 🌱 I’m currently Interning with Grow90 as an Mobile Application Developer Intern
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Flutter App Dev
 - 📫 How to reach me shaikhafzaal2@gmail.com

 <!---